michel4j/uso/docs/source/staff_guide/facilities.rst

 Creating and Editing Facilities
 -------------------------------
 Beamlines and instruments can be created by a User Office Administrator.
-To create new facilities, navigate to the :menuselection:`Facilities --> All Facilities` list page and use the :guilabel:`Add Facility` tool to create a new Facility.
+To create new facilities, navigate to the :menuselection:`Facilities --> All Facilities` list page and use the :icon:`bi bi-plus;Add Facility` tool to create a new Facility.
 On the Create Facility form that appears, you can enter the details of the facility, including its name, description, and any other relevant information: